-Fraser Island just off the coast of Australia is one of the most famous and visited destinations in Australia.
+Fraser Island, located just off the coast of Australia, is one of the most famous and visited destinations in Australia.
 The island is famous for its wild nature, driving on sand, rock pools and big freshwater lakes you can swim in.

 - 1 Before you go

 Before we jump straight into my Fraser Island 3-day tour I wanted to give you a bit of an introduction about the island and some things you should know.

 Fraser Island is the world’s largest sand island and one of the most popular tourist destinations in Australia.

 It’s famous for the wild landscapes and rugged feel the island has, if you’re lucky enough you might even see dingoes on Fraser Island!